joat28/Robin/README.md

-#Simposter
+#Robin
-A discord Bot for fun
+This is a discord bot for exploring Discord.js.